Grislow/KnowledgeBase/resources/glossary.md

 Also check-out [Microservice Architecture](#microservice-architecture).

+## Multiplexing
+A mechanism that combines multiple signals into one over a shared medium.

 ## Mutable
 Meaning its state can be changed.
 Immutable variable types are usually assigned values which represent a reference to a space in memory.
 This means that any changes made to what the reference points at effects all other variables that share the same reference.